Best of

 Having brunch and mimosas inside of a shopping mall doesn't sound like the most enticing experience, but Yorkdale Shopping Centre is as high-end as they come and Ladurée more than matches that vibe.
 The boutique and afternoon tea salon is lathered in soft pink with gold detailing, while wainscotting on the ceiling and a sparkling chandelier set the oh-so-cute scene.

-All of the brunch options here are on the lighter side, compared to more hearty, stuff-your-face brunch spots.
+All of the brunch options here are on the lighter side, compared to more hearty, stuff-your-face Toronto brunch spots.
 They have three different kinds of avocado toast on the menu.
 Our favourite comes with perfect slices of creamy avocado fanned over a toasted slice of brioche and topped with three rolls of delicate smoked salmon.
 The succinct menu also features a few different styles of French toast, croque-monsieurs and omelettes.
 Save room for their famous macarons: A dozen different flavours of the delicate desserts range from creamy vanilla and Marie-Antoinette Tea to the floral rose and fruity raspberry.

 When it comes to brunch, mimosas are the way to our heart, but Ladurée also offers house cocktails and champagne by the glass or bottle if you're really feeling fancy.
 Tea, espresso drinks and a few different mocktail options let non-imbibers get in on the fun, too.
+Can’t make it out to Yorkdale?
+Ladurée just opened a new location in The Path near Union Station, with their delectable bites (plus gelato) available to-go.

 ladureecanada.ca

-16. Toronto Beach Club
+20. Toronto Beach Club

 1681 Lake Shore Blvd.
 E.

-This lush, beachside hideaway for Mediterranean fare and seafood now offers an all-you-can-eat Oasis Brunch on Sundays.
 For $75, all of your buffet brunch dreams can come true.
 Tuck into classics like eggs, bacon and sausage at the breakfast station; find mouth-watering dishes like shakshuka at the hot station; and slurp up oysters from the raw bar.
 There’s a yogurt station, a carving station and dessert station, too.
 Don’t forget to add on bottomless mimosas for $45 with prosecco or $195 with Veuve Clicquot Champagne.

 thetorontobeachclub.com